 Huntington's Disease

-Duke experts provide care to those who are living with Huntington's disease or who are at risk for the disease.
+Duke experts care for people living with Huntington's disease and those who are at risk for the disease.
 We are North Carolina’s only nationally designated Huntington’s Disease Society of America (HDSA) Center of Excellence, which recognizes expertise in diagnosing and managing Huntington’s disease.
-Our comprehensive team includes movement disorders specialists; physical, occupational, and speech therapists; clinical social workers; a clinical pharmacist; nurses, and others who work together to provide comprehensive care to patients and families at any stage of Huntington’s disease.
+Our comprehensive team includes movement disorders specialists, therapists, clinical social workers, a clinical pharmacist, a chaplain, nurses, and others who work together to provide comprehensive care to patients and families at any stage of Huntington’s disease across the Southeast, the nation, and the world.

 Find a Huntington's Disease Doctor